KavitGangar/HackerEarth-Predicting-the-employee-attrition-rate/README.md

 The evaluation metric : root mean squared error

 Achieved an accuracy of 81.56% on the test set.

-Rank achieved : 53 (out of 5500 registered participants)
+Rank: 53 (out of 5500 registered participants)